 Doing business with CRC

-CRC has collaborated with industry partners and R&D labs to:
+To illustrate, the CRC has collaborated with industry partners and R&D labs to:

-- Enhance spectrum monitoring for CRC's Spectrum Explorer® licensed software;
+- Enhance spectrum monitoring for CRC's Spectrum Explorer® licensed software

-- Advance printed electronics; and
+- Advance printed electronics and engineered surfaces

 Access to CRC technology